ashe23/ProjectCleaner/README.md

 ![p6](https://user-images.githubusercontent.com/8270558/124384045-b1e08b00-dce0-11eb-80ac-d802d322b55b.png)

-Also if you excluding assets, its related assets also will be excluded to prevent any link corruption.<br>
+Also if you exclude assets, its related assets also will be excluded to prevent any link corruption.<br>
 Example:<br>
 Lets say we got blueprint that uses static mesh and material
 ![2021-07-04_16-06-49](https://user-images.githubusercontent.com/8270558/124384391-020c1d00-dce2-11eb-8166-065828391079.png)